rajch/voxel-dockerclient/README.md

 ## Acknowledgements
 I would like to thank:

 * The fine folk of @docker, for Docker
-* The fine folk behind the voxeljs family of modules. @github/maxogden, @github/kumavis, @github/deathcap, @github/substack et al. These are really nice.
+* The fine folk behind the voxeljs family of modules: @github/maxogden, @github/kumavis, @github/deathcap, @github/substack et al
-* The authors of the dockerode and axios modules, although I'm not using dockerode any more.
+* The authors of the dockerode and axios modules, although those modules are no longer used in this project
 * My partner, Chitra Raghavan (@github/chitradoc), for contributing the player model, testing, and bearing with me while I was building this